makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

 * annotation artifacts in large-scale datasets (Gururangan+ 2018; Poliak+ 2018;
   Tsuchiya 2018; Niven and Kao 2019; Geva, Goldberg, and Berant 2019)
 * AfLite: reduce biases using SOTA contextual representation of words
-* adversarial filtering (AF) algorithm proposed by Zellers+ (2018), but makes
+* adversarial filtering (AF) algorithm proposed by Zellers+ (2018)
 * our two key improvements
   * much more broadly applicable (by not requiring overgeneration)
     * Overgenerating machine text from a language model to use in test instances runs the risk of distributional bias where a discriminator can learn to distinguish between machine generated instances and human-generated ones
-  * more lightweight (not requiring re-training a model at each iteration) AF)
+  * more lightweight (not requiring re-training a model at each iteration)
 * Instead of manually identified lexical features, we adopt a dense representation of instances using their precomputed neural network embeddings
-  * we use RoBERTa (Liu+ 2019) fine-tuned on a small subset of the dataset (referred to as RoBERTa embed )
+  * we use RoBERTa (Liu+ 2019) fine-tuned on a small subset of the dataset (referred to as RoBERTa embed)
   * We use RoBERTa embed to pre-compute the embeddings for the rest of the instances (47k) as the input for AfLite
-  * ensemble of linear classifiers (logistic regressions) trained on random subsets of the data to determine whether the representation used in RoBERTa embed is strongly indicative of the correct answer option.
-If so, we discard the corresponding instances and proceed iteratively
+  * ensemble of linear classifiers (logistic regressions) trained on random subsets of the data to determine whether the representation used in RoBERTa embed is strongly indicative of the correct answer option
+    * If so, we discard the corresponding instances and proceed iteratively
-* reminiscent of (Chen and Cardie 2018; Belinkov+ 2019; Elazar and Goldberg 2018)
+* reminiscent of
+  Chen and Cardie (2018); Belinkov+ (2019); Elazar and Goldberg (2018)
-  * Belinkov+ (2019) propose an adversarial removal technique for NLI which
+  * Belinkov+ (2019) propose an adversarial removal technique for NLI

 ## Assessment of AfLite